Zachsteuer98/Professional-README-Generator/README.md

 ## Project Description
 This is an application using Node and Inquirer to generate a README using the Command Line.
-This will allow for easy of use when genererating a README.
+This will allow for ease of use when genererating a README.
 By running Node in the index.js file, you will be prompted with questions regarding what is needed in your README file.

 ## Installation Instructions
 Install Node, run node and answer the prompt questions.